joeax/vibespec/README.md

 ## Change Management

-### Changelog
+### Execution Plan

-When applying changes from a vibespec, the LLM will generate a changelog file named `.vibespeclog` that will track changes made to the codebase based on the vibespec.
+When applying changes from a vibespec, the LLM will generate a execution plan in the `.vibespec` folder of the project.
+This will allow the agent to track changes being made to the codebase based as it goes.
 This file will include a summary of the changes, the date and time of the change, and any relevant details about the modifications.

-If the changelog is missing this should be okay.
-The changelog acts as a sort of cache for the LLM to understand the changes made to the vibespec.
-If you are using a version control system, you can also use the commit history as a changelog.

-**Note**: Verify that `.vibespeclog` is not being ignored in your source control, e.g. in your `.gitignore`.

 ### Editing Code
 The vibespec is a living, breathing doc, but that shouldn't stop you from writing or modifying the generated code.
 Keep in mind that vibe coding means not touching a line, so it is an expected practice to master crafting your vibespec to minimize the need for manual code changes.